jreisinger/docs/data/notes/linux/big-picture.md

 =======================================

 We need to organize the components somehow, however.
-In this case we create groupings going from user to hardware:
+In this case we create groupings going from hardware to user:

-User processes
+Hardware

+* CPU
-* GUI
+* RAM
-* servers
+* disks
-* shell
+* network ports

 Kernel